-In Missouri, students can take the five HiSET subtests online or at one of Missouri’s official HiSET test centers.
+In Missouri, students can take the five HiSET subtests or the four GED subtests online or at one of Missouri’s official HSE (High School Equivalency) testing centers.

-To register for the exam, candidates must create an account via hiset.ets.org.
+To register for the exam, candidates must create an account via ged.com or hiset.org.

-The HiSET® exam contains five subtests in the fields of Social Studies, Math, Science, Language Reading, and Language Writing.
+The GED exam contains four subtests in the fields of

 Students who fail to pass the test the first time have the option to retake the entire test, or any of the test sections, two more times within that 12-month period.

-The five subtests may be taken individually, and all across Missouri, you will find quite a few locations where HiSET prep classes are offered, often for free.
+The four GED or five HiSET subtests may be taken individually and in any preferred order.
+All across Missouri, you will find quite a few locations where HiSET prep classes are offered, often for free.